 Read the Job Description

 Look for the section titled Minimum Qualifications.
-This section list the knowledge, skills, abilities and experience that you need to have.
-Below that section, we list the water industry and job related education, certificate(s) and driver’s license required for the job.
+This section lists the knowledge, skills, abilities, and experience that you need to have.
+Below that section, we list the water industry and job-related education, certificate(s), and driver's license needed for the job.

-We recommend incorporating into your job history all of the minimum qualifications that you meet, and using the keywords and phrases in our qualifications to help us see them during our review of your application and resume.
+We suggest mentioning all of the minimum qualifications that you meet in your job history.
+You should also use the keywords and phrases in our qualifications to help us see them during our review of your application and resume.

 Focus on Results